 The European real estate industry is "very optimistic" about the prospects for business this year, animated by a macro-economic framework more conducive to business and the improvement in unemployment.

-Moreover, with interest rates at historic lows, real estate remains a very attractive investment.
+Moreover, with interest rates at historic lows, Portugal real estate remains a very attractive investment.
 "Property offers a return that cannot be found with a similar level of risk in bonds," says the study.

 One of the most dynamic sectors identified by the PwC study is logistics which is motivated by the rapid growth of online commerce.
 Some investors even see logistics as a "substitute" for retail real estate because it is not such an expensive investment.

 Residential real estate investment continues to grow, but the focus is changing.
 "Not long ago, this was just an alternative to commercial real estate.
 It is now seen as one of the megatrends that affects society, particularly in cities that are growing."
 "There is a huge shortage of new housing units and the price is beyond the reach of most people.
-This will keep a lot of people renting or a long time, "says an Irish investor.
+This will keep a lot of people renting for a long time, "says an Irish investor.
 "The balance between supply and demand means that this is very fertile ground," he adds.

 Read original article in Portuguese by Rafaela Burd Relvas here.